DaniTot/DL_reproduction/README.md

 ImageNet is a well known name within the machine learning community.
 With 14 million images, at least 1 million bounding boxes and 20 thousand categories.
 The large amount of data results in a wide variety of applications.
 For the paper they use a similar dataset, ImageNet VID.
 The images are replaced by 3862 training videos, 30 object categories and boundary boxes.
 Because of storage restrictions during the reproducibility project a training set of 1910 training videos is used.

+To demonstrate the problem of video object recognition, we took some frames of the dataset.
+In figure 2a and 2b we see that the objects are obstructed by being partially out of the frame and being obstructed by several trees.
+Both figure 2c and 2d are showing motion blur caused by moving of the camera or object of interest respectively.
+These images are examples of problematic images during object recognition.

 ![Figure 2](https://github.com/DaniTot/DL_reproduction/blob/main/Images/ExampleImages.jpg)

 ## ResNet101